 - HousingAnywhere.com.
 If you are going abroad but you do not want to give up your room or apartment then you can rent out your room to the incoming exchange students that are in need of Housing.
 You can post your room for free.

-Even though I do not like to spend money on shopping, expensive restaurants and useless souvenirs I enjoy spending it on activities (e.g. museums, national parks, cooking classes, boat tours).
+I do not like to spend money on shopping and useless souvenirs but I enjoy spending it on activities (e.g. museums, national parks, cooking classes, boat tours).
 That is what I remember in the end.
+So I don’t have a budget.
+Some days I spend hundreds of dollars whereas others I do not spend any.